-We have one learning support assistant who supports pupils on a 1:1 basis.
+We have learning support assistants who support pupils on a 1:1 basis.

-We have 3 teaching assistants who support pupils in small groups, run intervention groups and are based in specific year groups.
+We have teaching assistants who support pupils in small groups, run intervention groups and are based in specific year groups.

 We work with the following agencies to provide support for pupils with SEN: